Raccoon: Distribution outside North America

 As a result of escapes and deliberate introductions in the mid-20th century, the raccoon is now distributed in several European and Asian countries.
 Sightings have occurred in all the countries bordering Germany, which hosts the largest population outside of North America.
 Another stable population exists in northern France, where several pet raccoons were released by members of the U.S. Air Force near the Laon-Couvron Air Base in 1966.
 Furthermore, raccoons have been known to be in the area around Madrid since the early 1970s.
 In 2013, the city authorized "the capture and death of any specimen".
 It is also present in Italy, with one self-sustaining population in Lombardy.

-About 1,240 animals were released in nine regions of the former Soviet Union between 1936 and 1958 for the purpose of establishing a population to be hunted for their fur.
+About 1,240 animals were released in nine regions of the former Soviet Union between 1936 and 1958 to establish a population to be hunted for their fur.
 Two of these introductions were successful – one in the south of Belarus between 1954 and 1958, and another in Azerbaijan between 1941 and 1957.
-With a seasonal harvest of between 1,000~1,500 animals, in 1974 the estimated size of the population distributed in the Caucasus region was around 20,000 animals and the density was four animals per square kilometer (10 animals per square mile).
+With a seasonal harvest of between 1,000~1,500;animals, in 1974 the estimated size of the population distributed in the Caucasus region was around 20,000 animals, and the density was four animals per square kilometer (10 animals per square mile).